 It’s hard to imagine I’ve spent nearly two weeks here, but the time really did fly by island hopping and digital detoxing in the Chiloé Archipelago.
 It’s a group of islands in the south of Chile that many drivers had spoken of before about how special this place is.
 Not a single driver was like “So you’re going to Chiloé?
 It’s pretty average there… better skip it”.

 Caffeinated and happy, I hitchhiked onwards to Castro, Chiloé’s capital city.
-I was here during semana santa (Easter) and it looked like they even painted the cathedral in Easter colors (purple and yellow) just for the occasion.
+I was here during Semana Santa (Easter Holy Week) and it looked like they even painted the cathedral in Easter colors (purple and yellow) just for the occasion.
 While hitchhiking I suddenly realized I’ve been in Chile for nearly three months, or ninety days: this is the maximum time you can stay here.
 I freaked out and looked at the stamp’s date in my passport.
 I call this “The Panic”.
 The Panic comes when you realize you’ve almost stayed in a country too damn long, according to the country’s government.
 I had this in Iran too when I almost finished my visa.

 If anything can summarize why people live in Chiloé or go to visit it, it is the always returning word of tranquilidad.
 Frankly, it’s also why I made the detour – until the damn Panic.